GUIDE ME

 • Overview of JDBC: What is JDBC, Importance of JDBC in Java applications, JDBC Architecture and API components

-• Setting Up the Environment: (Installing and setting up JDK, Configuring a database (e.g. MySQL), Setting up a development environment (Eclipse, IntelliJ, or VS Code), Adding JDBC driver libraries to the project)
+• Setting Up the Environment: (Installing and setting up JDK, Configuring a database (e.g. MySQL)

 • JDBC Basics